line Solid Performance Solutions

 How was PBET Introduced into the Semiconductor Industry?

 In 1992, the first conference of the Technician Performance Improvement Council(TPIC) was held.
-Hundreds of representatives from many chip manufacturers and equipment suppliers met annually to learn from one another and to establish guidelines.
+After that, in the early years, about one hundred representatives from many chip manufacturers and equipment suppliers met annually to learn from one another and to establish guidelines for equipment training.

-The Councilšs first three task forces were established in 1992 to develop industry guidelines for these areas: reference manuals, training programs, and evaluation of training programs.
+The Council's first three task forces were established in 1992 to develop industry guidelines for these areas: reference manuals, training programs, and evaluation of training programs.

 These characteristics were drawn from the writings of Robert Mager, a world-wide leader in the performance and training profession.
-His books are recommended on this web site.
+His books are recommended in the PBET Workshop and on this web site.

 NOTE: TPIC was originally sponsored jointly by SEMATECH and SEMI-SEMATECH and was known at first as the Technician Training Council, (TTC).
 TPIC continued to function until about 2008 when its activities ceased (temporarily, it was thought at the time).
-Economic conditions had made it difficult for members to continue sustained efforts.
+Economic conditions in the 2008 downturn had made it difficult for members to continue sustained efforts.

 Who Came Up With the Name "PBET"?